the practical kitchen

 RECIPE NOTES

-• If you don’t have a baking stone or baking steel, use an inverted cookie sheet.
+• If you don’t have a baking stone or baking steel, use a preheated inverted cookie sheet.

 • Ciabatta tends to dry out or harden quickly.
 These are best consumed within a few days of baking.
 To revive them on day 4 or 5, you can cut them in half, run the halves quickly under water, then place in a 250°F degree oven for 15-20 minutes or until the water evaporates.
 I know, it sounds weird.
 But it totally works.